apache/flink/docs/dev/table/tableApi.md

     </tr>
     <tr>
       <td><code>on</code></td>
       <td>The time attribute to group (time interval) or sort (row count) on.
 For batch queries this might be any Long or Timestamp attribute.
-For streaming queries this must be a <a href="{{ site.baseurl }}/dev/table/streaming/time_attributes.html">declared event-time or processing-time time attribute</a>.</td>
+For streaming queries this must be a <a href="{% link dev/table/streaming/time_attributes.md %}">declared event-time or processing-time time attribute</a>.</td>
     </tr>
     <tr>
       <td><code>as</code></td>